moaldini/E-Title/README.md

-# E-Title
+# E-title

-#e-title-backend
-#Setup backend
+## Setup backend

-open project in intellij IDE
+1. open project in intellij IDE
-right click and run 'EtitleApplication'
+2. right click and run 'EtitleApplication'

-#Setup frontend
+## Setup frontend

-cd e-title-frontend
+1. cd e-title-frontend
-npm install
+2. npm install
-npm start
+3. npm start

+## Important !!!
+There are two implementation for CarService:
+- @Qualifier("BlockchainCarServiceImpl"): Integrating with blockchain to register user
+- @Qualifier("CarServiceImpl"): Don't integrating with bockchain

-Known issues & Steps to resolve:
+## Known issues & Steps to resolve:
 When you can't go to login page ( login page does not display).

 Clear local storage:

-Right click and select Inspect
+- Right click and select Inspect
-Go to Application tab
+- Go to Application tab
-Clear local storage
+- Clear local storage
-Initialize data